Shells

 Discussion

 Your discussion post should include your three flagged images along with your analysis of each one.
 Provide context about the community you investigated, what drew you to suspect these images were AI-generated, and any community responses you observed.
-Connect your findings to this week’s readings about visual perception and the broader implications of AI imagery in authentic community spaces.
+Connect your findings to this week’s readings — Henry Farrell’s “After software eats the world, what comes out the other end?” and the two 404 Media investigations, “Pinterest Is Drowning in a Sea of AI Slop and Auto-Moderation” and “Where Facebook’s AI Slop Comes From” — about current examples of AI usage raising concerns.
 Consider how your investigation reveals the changing relationship between human creativity, digital tools, and online trust.